open-access-policies/health-tech/Operational/Policies/op-pol-003.md

 **3.1 Data Retention Framework**

 All information assets shall be subject to defined retention periods based on their type, sensitivity, regulatory requirements, and business value.
+These periods shall be formally documented in the official **[Company Name]** Data Retention Schedule.

-**3.1.1 Retention Classification Categories**
+**3.1.1 Data Retention Schedule**

-Information shall be classified into retention categories with specific retention periods:

-**Permanent Retention:**
-- Corporate governance documents (articles of incorporation, bylaws)
-- Intellectual property records (patents, trademarks, copyrights)
+The Records Manager, in coordination with the Retention Committee, shall develop and maintain a formal Data Retention Schedule.
+This schedule is the official source of truth for all data retention periods and must be reviewed and approved annually by the Retention Committee.
+The schedule shall, at a minimum, categorize data types and assign a specific, non-ambiguous retention period for each.
+Examples of categories include:

-- Significant legal agreements and contracts
+- **Corporate Governance:** Records related to the legal and operational structure of the company.
-- Audit reports and compliance certifications
-- Historical financial records as required by law

-**Long-Term Retention (7+ years):**
-- Tax records and supporting documentation
-- Employee personnel files and benefits records
-- Significant business contracts and agreements
-- Insurance policies and claims documentation
-- Environmental and safety records

-**Medium-Term Retention (3-7 years):**
-- Financial records and accounting documentation
-- Vendor and supplier records
+- **Financial and Tax:** Records required for financial reporting and tax compliance.
+- **Personnel Records:** Information related to employees and human resources.
-- Customer contracts and service agreements
+- **Contracts and Agreements:** Legal agreements with customers, vendors, and partners.
-- Business correspondence and communications
-- IT system documentation and architecture records

-**Short-Term Retention (1-3 years):**
+- **Electronic Protected Health Information (ePHI):** Health data subject to HIPAA and state laws.
-- General business correspondence
+- **Operational Data:** General business records, correspondence, and system data.
-- Routine operational records
-- Training materials and documentation
-- Temporary project files
-- Draft documents and working papers

 **3.1.2 Electronic Protected Health Information (ePHI) Retention**

-ePHI shall be retained in accordance with HIPAA requirements and applicable state laws:
+ePHI shall be retained in accordance with HIPAA requirements and applicable state laws, as specified in the Data Retention Schedule:

-- **Minimum Retention Period:** **[Duration, e.g., 6 years]** from date of creation or last update
+- **Minimum Retention Period:** All policies, procedures, and other documentation required by the HIPAA Security Rule must be retained for a minimum of six (6) years from the date of their creation or the date when they were last in effect, whichever is later.
+State-specific laws may require longer retention periods.
-- **Extended Retention:** ePHI for minors retained until age **[Age, e.g., 18 plus 6 years]**
+- **Extended Retention:** ePHI for minors shall be retained in accordance with applicable state laws, as documented in the Data Retention Schedule.
 - **Research Records:** ePHI used in research retained per research protocol requirements
 - **Legal Hold:** ePHI subject to litigation hold retained until legal matter resolution
 - **State Requirements:** Compliance with state-specific retention requirements where more stringent